Pelagia: Legend

 The devil shortly afterward arrived to complain, but was driven off when Pelagia made the Sign of the Cross and breathed upon him.
 He returned the next night to renew his complaints and was driven off the same way.
 On the third day, Pelagia directed her steward to inventory her possessions.
 She then turned them over to Nonnus, who disbursed them to the widows, orphans, and poor of the city.
 She freed her slaves, male and female, "taking their golden torcs off with her own hands".
 She then began living with Romana.

 The night before it came time to remove her baptismal gown, she stole out in the dark wearing one of Nonnus's chitons.
 She headed for Jerusalem, where she built a cell on the Mount of Olives.
+According to Latin translation, her cell consisted of four walls and a single window.
+In Syriac translation, the cell is a structure that is able to be physically left.

 She lived there for three or four years, disguising herself as a male recluse and eunuch under the name Pelagius.
-She then died, apparently as a result of extreme asceticism, which had emaciated her to the point she could no longer be recognized.
+She then died, the cause having been alluded to extreme asceticism, which had emaciated her to the point she could no longer be recognized.
 According to Orthodox tradition, Pelagia was buried in her cell.
 Upon the discovery that the renowned monk had been a woman, the "holy fathers" tried to keep it a secret, but the gossip spread and her relics drew pilgrims from as far off as Jericho and the Jordan valley.

+The Latin and Syriac translation states that the narrator, James, visits Pelagia one time before she died, encouraged by the Bishop Nonnus.
+Upon finding the cell Pelagia resided in and knocking on her window, she instantly recognizes him.
+Regardless of her recognition of him, he does not recognize her, and believes he is seeing the monk Pelagius for the first time, rather than Pelagia, the female convert.